 Top Features: Canyon Trails, Historic Lodges and Vista Views from Rims |

-Planning Guide to South Rim of the Grand Canyon
+Planning Guide to the South Rim of the Grand Canyon

-Top Things to do near the South Rim of the Grand Canyon
+Top Tips to Visit the North Rim of the Grand Canyon

 North Rim Visitor Center

-Located along the rim and the Grand Canyon Lodge, the North Rim Visitor Center offers maps, brochures, junior ranger booklets.
-Also find restrooms along with interpretive areas to explore.
-Learn about seasonal park ranger programming too.
+Located along the rim and the Grand Canyon Lodge, the North Rim Visitor Center offers maps, brochures, and Junior Ranger booklets.
+It also has restrooms and interpretive areas to explore.
+Visitors can also learn about seasonal park ranger programming.

 Historic Canyon View Kiosk

-Ask questions and get maps from the ranger along the rim in log cabin kiosk.
+Ask questions and get maps from the ranger along the rim in the log cabin kiosk.

 Roaring Springs Overlook Kiosk